5 of the best... US train journeys

-Tonight Michael Portillo travels to Minnesota, exploring the birthplace of F Scott Fitzgerald in Saint Paul and learning why Minneapolis became the world's artificial limb capital.
+Tonight Michael Portillo continues his rail journey along the Upper Mississippi and finds out how engineers in the 19th century made the Mississippi navigable, before joining in the dancing at a tribal gathering of the Dakota Sioux.

-The US boasts some of the best train trips in the world, whether your taste is for history, mountains, rolling valleys or vintage trains.
+The US boasts some of the best train trips in the world, whether your taste is for history like Portillo, or you're partial to mountains, coasts or vintage trains.
 Here are a few of our favourites.

 The California Zephyr: Chicago to San Francisco